Steps To Enter The U.S. On An F-1 or J-1 Visa

 Pace University is required by the U.S. Department of Homeland Security and the Department of State to report international students' arrival, full-time registration, academic status and progress, local address, as well as other information.

-It is mandatory to check-in with ISS as well as attend the appropriate International Student Immigration Session or Orientation as listed below.
+It is mandatory to check-in with ISS as well as attend the mandatory F-1 Information Session.

 UNDERGRADUATE INTERNATIONAL STUDENTS

-All Freshman and Transfer International students must attend a New Undergraduate Student Orientation provided by the University on Thursday, January 18 on top of the Mandatory Immigration Orientation Session on Wednesday, January 17.
+All Freshman and Transfer International students must attend a New Undergraduate Student Orientation provided by the University on top of the mandatory F-1 Information Session for New International Students.

-All undergraduate international students on an F-1 visa who are first-time students at Pace must attend the mandatory immigration session.
+All undergraduate international students on an F-1 visa who are first-time students at Pace must attend the mandatory F-1 Information Session for New International Students.
 This session will focus on immigration regulations pertaining to international students on F-1 visa, visa applicable benefits, and restrictions.

 New York City Campus